compusciencing/compusciencing.github.io/_posts/2020-05-07-report-deep-sea-robotics.md

 ![figure18](/assets/2020-05-07-report-deep-sea-robotics/18ExampleofCameraOutput.png)
 *Figure 15: An example of the camera output; the blue is the sea.
 The two black specks   are random objects that I have dropped.*

-It has several sensors, including a magnetometer, which measures the magnetic forces, pressure sensors, a camera (Figure 15), sonar, and a GPS (Figure 16).
+It has several sensors, including a magnetometer to measure magnetic forces, pressure sensors, a camera (Figure 15), sonar, and a GPS (Figure 16).
 These sensors are all placed underneath the head of the aquatic robot.
 Please refer to the video for better documentation on how the aquatic robot works.

 * Camera allows images and videos.
 * Magnometer measures magnetic fields.